 Alternatively, if you are familiar with starting limited partnerships yourself, you can likely go to your secretary of state's office, submit any necessary paperwork, and establish the firm on your own for little more than the filing and processing fees.
 Only experts or professionals who understand what they're doing should consider this.

 An Important Consideration for New Limited Partnerships

-Once You've Formed a Limited Partnership, There Is Still Much To Be Done
+Once You've Formed a Limited Partnership, There Is Still Much to be Done

+Any remaining steps after you've formed your limited partnership will depend upon the specifics of your business.
 If you are starting a registered investment advisor, you'll have certain regulatory requirements that must be met.
-If you are opening a restaurant or bar, you'll need certain licenses and pass certain health inspections.
-If you are planning a retail store, you'll need a state sales tax number and county and/or city business license.
+If you are opening a restaurant or bar, you'll need to obtain certain licenses and pass certain health inspections.
+If you are planning a retail store, you'll need a state sales tax number and a county or city business license.